OnroerendErfgoed/atramhasis/paper/paper.md

 was in Spanish.
 It also diverged from our technology stack, although we did have some older projects using similar technologies.
-[OpenSkos](https://openskos.org) alos diverged from our technology stack, was lacking in good documenation so it was unclear how easy it would be to adapt the software to our corporate identity. [iQvoc](https://iqvoc.net) had excatly the kind of end-user experience we were looking for.
+[OpenSkos](https://openskos.org) alos diverged from our technology stack, and was lacking in good documenation so it was unclear how easy it would be customise and adapt the software to our corporate identity. [iQvoc](https://iqvoc.net) had excatly the kind of end-user experience we were looking for.
 Unfortunately we were not at all proficient in Ruby. iQvoc also runs on the idea that every conceptscheme requires a new instance of the application, which would have required a lot of work whenever a new scheme was needed.
 None of the available